hednowley/illustrator-origin-workaround/README.md

 # Radial gradient origin workaround for Adobe Illustrator Extendscript API

-The Ilustrator Extendscript API only provides the origins of radial gradiants as an integer coordinate - these functions let you get these origins to unlimited decimal precision.
+The Ilustrator Extendscript API only provides the origins of radial gradiants as an integer coordinates - these functions let you get the origins to unlimited decimal precision.

 ## Usage